-The DRAGEN Somatic Pipeline allows ultrarapid analysis of NGS data to identify cancer-associated mutations.
+The DRAGEN Somatic Pipeline allows ultrarapid analysis of NGS data to identify cancer-associated mutations in somatic chromosomes.
 DRAGEN calls SNVs and indels from both matched tumor-normal pairs and tumor-only samples.

 For the tumor-normal pipeline, both samples are analyzed jointly such that germline variants are excluded, generating an output specific to tumor mutations.
-The tumor-only pipeline produces a VCF file that can be further analyzed to identify tumor mutations.
-Both pipelines make no ploidy assumptions, enabling detection of low-frequency alleles.
+The tumor-only pipeline produces a VCF file containing both germline and somatic variants that can be further analyzed to identify tumor mutations.
+For the tumor sample, both pipelines make no ploidy assumptions, enabling detection of low-frequency alleles.

-The output, after multiple filtering steps, is in the form of a VCF file.
+The output, after multiple filtering dbSNP Annotation on page 56steps, is in the form of a VCF file.
 Variants that fail the filtering steps are kept in the output VCF, with a FILTER annotation indicating which filtering steps have failed.